pingcap/docs/br/use-br-command-line-tool.md

 1. Restore a full backup with `br restore full`
 2. Restore incremental backup(s) (optional)
-3. Use `br backup restore cdclog` to restore the transactions that happened after the last incremental backup.
+3. Use `br restore cdclog` to restore the transactions that happened after the last incremental backup.

 ### Back up Raw KV (experimental feature)